 Neo Bank Outlook 2026: The Triumvirate Battle Among Superform, Veera, and Tria—Who Will Become the Alipay of Crypto?

-These three major projects represent different approaches to solving the same problem: how to make cryptocurrency as easy to use as traditional banking, while preserving the core feature of self-custody.
+These three major projects represent different approaches to solving the same problem: how to make cryptocurrency as simple and user-friendly as traditional banking, while preserving the core feature of self-custody.

 Author: Mesh